 - 1 Below are examples of incidents which are to be reported.
-When: - 1.1 a child or adult at risk is accidentally hurt; - 1.2 there is a concern that a relationship is developing which may be an abuse of trust; - 1.3 you are worried that a child or adult at risk is becoming attracted to you; - 1.4 you are worried that a child or adult at risk is becoming attracted to a colleague who cares for them; - 1.5 you think a child or adult at risk has misunderstood or misinterprets something you have done; - 1.6 you have been required to physically restrain a child or adult at risk to prevent them from harming themselves or another or from causing significant damage to property; - 1.7 you receive a report from a child or adult at risk alleging abuse regarding a member of an external organisation using University facilities; - 1.8 you see any suspicious marks on a child or adult at risk; - 1.9 you hear of any allegations made by a child or adult at risk of events outside the University; - 1.10 you have been provided with information that suggests a student or staff member is putting a child or adult at risk outside of the University i.e. a student through their actions or lack of is putting their child at risk; - 1.11 you are concerned that a member of the university community is being drawn into terrorist or extremist groups/activities.
+When: - 1.1 a child or adult at risk is accidentally hurt; - 1.2 there is a concern that a relationship is developing which may be an abuse of trust; - 1.3 you are worried that a child or adult at risk is becoming attracted to you; - 1.4 you are worried that a child or adult at risk is becoming attracted to a colleague who cares for them: - 1.5 you think a child or adult at risk has misunderstood or misinterprets something you have done; - 1.6 you have been required to physically restrain a child or adult at risk to prevent them from harming themselves or another or from causing significant damage to property; - 1.7 you receive a report from a child or adult at risk alleging abuse regarding a member of an external organisation using University facilities: - 1.8 you see any suspicious marks on a child or adult at risk; - 1.9 you hear of any allegations made by a child or adult at risk of events outside the University; - 1.10 you have been provided with information that suggests a student or staff member is putting a child or adult at risk outside of the University i.e. a student through their actions or lack of is putting their child at risk; - 1.11 you are concented that the behaviours of a student are putting their children at risk; - 1.12 you are concerned that a member of the university community is being drawn into terrorist or extremist groups/activities.